TylerLu/EDUGraphAPI-PHP/README.md

   - [Office 365 Schools REST API reference](https://msdn.microsoft.com/office/office365/api/school-rest-operations)

-EDUGraphAPI is implemented with the PHP language and the [Laravel](https://laravel.com/) framework.
+The sample is implemented with the PHP language and the [Laravel](https://laravel.com/) framework.

 ## Prerequisites